 In this section, you will find information about

-Forms are printed documents with spaces where you can insert information.
-Forms have been created (by courts, self-help centers, legal aid organizations, and the like) to help people in their court cases.
-Forms typically will not explain the governing law to you, and they may not provide or cover all of the information necessary for the court to reach a decision.
+Forms are printed documents spaces to insert information.
+Forms have been created (by courts, self-help centers, legal aid organizations) to help people in their court cases.
+Forms will not always explain the law to you, and they may not cover all of the information necessary for the court to reach a decision in your case.
 You should use legal forms as a tool in conjunction with the other written documents you prepare, information you gather, and research you do about the law governing your case.

 - Civil Law Self-Help Center.
 The Self-Help Center forms have been approved for use in all courts in Clark County.
-However, use of the Self-Help Center forms is not mandatory, and a justice court may have alternative versions of a form available to the public.
+Justice Courts may have alternative versions of a form available to the public.
 Click to visit our Forms section to learn more.

 - Family Law Self-Help Center.
 The Family Law Self-Help Center has form packets on family law topics such as divorce, custody, child support, name changes, and many others.
 These form packets can be downloaded from the Family Law Self-Help Center's website free of charge.
 Click to visit our Family Law Self-Help page to learn more.

 - Court websites.
 The court in which your case is pending might have court-created forms available on its website for particular types of cases.
 Click to visit our Court and Case Lookup section to learn more.

 - Online forms websites.
 There are a number of websites where you can download legal forms, sometimes for a cost and sometimes for free.
 Be careful when using these sites!
 The forms you find may not be appropriate for your case or your jurisdiction.
 Most cities also have legal forms stores where you can purchase many generic legal forms.